CleverCloud/terraform-provider-clevercloud/docs/resources/postgresql.md

 - `name` (String) Name of the service
 - `plan` (String) Database size and spec
-- `region` (String) Geographical region where the database will be deployed
+- `region` (String) Geographical region where the data will be stored

 ### Read-Only